tztztztz/php-no-slam-cache/README.md

 **This is called cache slamming and it's wrong!**

-There should be only one process creating the resource while other should wait and sleep until process nr 1 will finish and put resource in cache, after that rest of the waiting processes should be woken up and extract resource from cache.
+There should be only one process creating the resource while other should wait and sleep until process nr 1 will finish and put resource in cache, after that rest of the waiting processes should be woken up and extract newly created resource from cache.

 # The Solution to Slamming and basic No Slam Cache usage